As we look ahead to the New Year, now is as good a time as any to make sure your server is humming along to the best of its abilities.

 The End of the Year Server Maintenance Checklist

 1. Backup your data.
 If you listen to just one thing in this article, let it be “backup your data”.
 Always be proactive when it comes to your business.
+1 in 4 businesses don’t reopen after a data disaster.

 It is strongly recommend that you save your backups to a remote location in addition to the local destination.
 A second secure location is preferred in case of hardware failure, data corruption, or human error.
 HostDime offers in-house remote storage as an add-on to your server account.